 The Covid-19 global pandemic has drastically changed the way many outpatient clinics provide care.
 Until further notice, all appointments, including the initial consultation and diagnosis, will be virtual using a TeleHealth system.
 All TeleHealth systems will be HIPAA compliant, secure and user-friendly.

-Once payment for an upcoming appointment is verified, the clinic will send an invitation for TeleHealth via Doximity.
 This is a standard, easy t0 use, HIPAA-compliant video communication tool and no extra apps are needed.
 The system works with either Android or iPhone smartphones.

 A typical Doximity video call goes like this: